pocketfulofrage/nullboard/README.md

+This is a fork of https://github.com/apankrat/nullboard, with changed borrowed heavily from https://github.com/jcurtis4207/nullboard

 # Nullboard

 Nullboard is a minimalist take on a kanban board / a task list manager, designed to be compact, readable and quick in use.